Characters of the Overwatch franchise: Freja

-Freja Skov is a Danish bounty hunter.
-She was a former member of Overwatch, acting as a search and rescue operative, but turned to bounty hunting when Overwatch disbanded.
+Freja Skov is a Danish bounty hunter and former search and rescue operative for Overwatch.
 In the game's present, she is a free agent, taking jobs from Maximilien.
 Freja's primary weapon is her Revdraw Crossbow, which rapidly fires projectiles.
 Her ability Take Aim slows her descent and lets her fire a precise explosive bolt from her crossbow.
 Her movement abilities are a Quick Dash to lunge forward while refreshing Take Aim, and Updraft that propels her upward.
 Her passive ability, Bounty Hunting, grants her bonus ultimate charge after finishing off 3 opponents.
 Freja's ultimate Bola Shot ensnares a target enemy, draws in nearby foes, and then explodes.
+Freja is voiced by Olivia Le Andersen.